ADirin/OTP1_LectureMaterial/Week 6/Home_Assignment/Individual_Assignment.md

 }

 ```
-- **Replace your-username and your-repo with your actual GitHub username and repository name.**
+**Replace your-username and your-repo with your actual GitHub username and repository name**

 4. **Docker Integration:**
 Include a Dockerfile in the TempConverter project.
 Build and run the Docker container locally (in IntelliJ).
 Ensure to add the filename tag and include the package to the manifest in the pom.xml.